Deadmau5: Meowingtons trademark dispute

 In 2015, Zimmerman attempted to register a trademark for the name of his pet cat, Professor Meowingtons, whom he adopted in 2010 and has incorporated into some of his own merchandising.
 However, the registration was rejected due to a pre-existing Meowingtons trademark held by an online retailer of the same name established in 2014, which sells cat-themed accessories and clothing.
-After discovering the trademark, Zimmerman petitioned against it, citing his pre-existing uses.
+After discovering the trademark, Zimmerman petitioned to cancel the existing Meowingtons trademark, citing his pre-existing uses.

 In March 2017, Zimmerman was sued by Emma Bassiri, the owner of the website, for trademark infringement and unfair competition; the suit argued that claims by Zimmerman that she had named the site specifically after the cat was false.
 Zimmerman himself told The Hollywood Reporter that "from the very beginning I was working to find a way to resolve this situation amicably", but that he had been forced to "litigate this woman out of existence".
 On May 15, 2017, Deadmau5 filed a countersuit against Bassiri seeking forfeiture of Bassiri's website and domain name.
 In March 2018, World Intellectual Property Review reported that Zimmerman and Bassiri had resolved their dispute.
 Professor Meowingtons died in 2023, aged 16.